Perception4D/LidarSlam/README.md

 **NOTE** : The only mandatory missing dependency should be nanoflann at this point.
 Example to install it with apt : `sudo apt-get install -y libnanoflann-dev`.

-Run `colcon build --base-paths src/slam/ros2_wrapping` or `colcon build --base-paths src/slam/ros2_wrapping --cmake-args -DCMAKE_BUILD_TYPE=Release` (to turn on optimizations, highly recommended when using Eigen).
-It will automatically build *LidarSlam* lib with ROS2 packages. base_paths must point to the relative path of the ros2_wrapping folder.
+Run `colcon build --base-paths src/slam/ros2_wrapping` or `colcon build --base-paths src/slam/ros2_wrapping --cmake-args -DCMAKE_BUILD_TYPE=Release` (to turn on optimizations, highly recommended when using Eigen). the variable base_paths must point to the path of the ros2_wrapping folder.
+By default, this will build *LidarSlam* lib before ROS2 packages.
+If you want to use your system LidarSlam, you need to set the cmake variable BUILD_SLAM_LIB to OFF :
+`colcon build --base-paths src/slam/ros2_wrapping --cmake-args -DCMAKE_BUILD_TYPE=Release -DBUILD_SLAM_LIB=OFF`

 #### With local dependencies